gsnedders/complexpie/README.md

-# SimplePie 2.0
+# ComplexPie 2.0

-This is the 2.0 branch of SimplePie.
-The point of this release is to rip out all of the non-essential crap and focus exclusively on the parser itself.

-This is not your mother's SimplePie.
-We've ripped out fetching, caching and HTML sanitization — and that's just to start.
-You'll need to find other classes to do those things instead.
+This is the initial version of ComplexPie, which will form the basis of SimplePie 2 while being usable as a standalone (albeit very minimal) feed parser (the numbering is done to keep the two libraries at equal, corrosponding, versions).

 ## Authors and contributors
 ### Current